lamkaliew/NileX-programmings/README.md

 ## Contact
 Feel free to reach out to me through [my website](http://example.com) or connect with me on [GitHub](https://github.com/lamkaliew).

-Thank you for visiting NileXProgramming!
+Thank you for visiting NileX Programming!